caiolang/boids/README.md

 - Optional use of the mouse as a leader (in this case, it does not leave traces behind)

 ## How do I run this code?
-> *This section has been kept from Ben's original Readme*

 It should run in any web browser.
 Download (or clone) the files.
 Then, just double-clicking on `index.html` on most computers will open the simulation in your web browser.